Canada Research Chairs: Equity, Diversity and Inclusion

 - The VP Research and the AVP, People and Culture will be the administrative leads for coordinating the development of the CRCP Action Plan.

 - The draft plan will be shared with the Senate Research Committee, Dean's Council, TRUFA, current CRCs, and Provost's Council for feedback.
 Following this consultation process, the Plan will be finalized and submitted to the Provost for approval.

-The EDI Action Plan for the CRCP will be approved by the Provost and Vice-President, Academic and Research.
+- The EDI Action Plan for the CRCP will be approved by the Provost and Vice-President, Academic.